dan-t/rusty-tags/README.md

 rusty-tags
 ==========

-A command line tool that creates tags - for source code navigation by using [ctags](<http://ctags.sourceforge.net>) - for a [cargo](<https://github.com/rust-lang/cargo>) project and all of its dependencies.
+A command line tool that creates [tags](https://en.wikipedia.org/wiki/Ctags) - for source code navigation by using [ctags](<http://ctags.sourceforge.net>) - for a [cargo](<https://github.com/rust-lang/cargo>) project, all of its direct and indirect dependencies and the rust standard library.

 Prerequisites
 =============